mathroule/danger-pmd/README.md

 # Danger PMD

-Danger plugin for PMD formatted xml file.
+Checks on your Gradle project's Java source files.
+This is done using [PMD](https://pmd.github.io) Results are passed out as tables in markdown.

 This plugin is inspired from https://github.com/kazy1991/danger-findbugs.

 ## Installation